Should smoking be restricted at the workplace?

 What information is covered in this document?

 This document will cover issues related to smoking restrictions in the workplace including legal obligations, ventilation, and steps to take when instituting a workplace smoking policy.
-For general information about environmental tobacco smoke and possible related health effects, please see the OSH Answers document Environmental Tobacco Smoke: General Information and Health Effects.
+For general information about environmental tobacco smoke and passive exposure to e-cigarette vapour and possible related health effects, please see the OSH Answers document Environmental Tobacco Smoke: General Information and Health Effects.

 Besides the health concerns, are there other reasons to restrict smoking in the workplace?

 Smoking in the workplace often results in higher expenses for employers.
-It has been estimated by the Conference Board of Canada that on the average each employee who smokes costs the employer $3,396 a year (as reported by Health Canada, 2008).
+It has been estimated by the Conference Board of Canada that in 2012, on average, each employee who smokes costs the employer $4,256 a year.
 These costs are attributed to increased absenteeism, lower productivity, unscheduled smoke breaks, maintenance of smoking areas, property damage, and health and fire insurance costs.
 Other studies report that non-smoking employees have difficulty concentrating where ETS is present.

 Studies have shown that smoke-free environments also make for increased productivity, better morale, and lower cleaning costs.